hfern/sourceq/README.md

 other fields are requested (`--fields "ip,name"`) then a single, additional request will be dispatched _for each ip returned by the master_ server.

+You can always use `sourceq master -?` for a summary of the command line options.

 Use the --json flag to output a JSON encoded array of the retrieved servers to StdOut instead of printing a table of servers.
 Diagnostic information may still be printed to StdLog.